Breast Augmentationby Melissa Johnson MD, FACS

 Mammaplasty (breast augmentation), is a surgical procedure performed to enlarge the breasts by inserting a breast implant either behind the breast tissue, or partially or completely under the chest muscles.
 Incisions are made to keep scars as inconspicuous as possible, usually under the breast, around the lower part of the areola, or in the armpit.
 The method of implant selection and size, along with surgical approach for inserting and positioning breast implants, will depend on your preferences, your anatomy and your consultation with Dr. Johnson.

-See our breast augmentation before & after photos and FAQs below.
+And see our breast augmentation before & after photos and FAQs below.

 Breast implants are used to augment the size of your breast.
 They also help in defining the shape of your breast.
 There are both saline and silicone filled implants available, and they come in a variety of shapes and sizes.
 During your consultation, Dr. Johnson will take a series of breast measurements and she will help you determine which shape and size is most appropriate for your body type.
-We work with Natrelle by Allergan, Sientra, and Mentor implants.
+We work with Natrelle by Allergan, Mentor, Ideal and Sientra implants.
 You can try the MENTOR® 3D Breast Implant Visualizer online.

 Breast Augmentation FAQs